 Nonetheless, discrimination can and does still occur during the hiring process.
 Such discrimination occurs when an employer does not hire an applicant because he or she is a member of a protected class.
 The prejudices of a hiring manager or employer can prevent all applicants from having a fair chance at a position, which can make job-hunting difficult.

 Off-Limits Interview Questions

 Generally, an employer cannot ask an applicant questions that will make he or she give answers about any protected class that the applicant belongs to.
-Questions about the applicant’s race, age, marital status, or any other protected class are generally not allowed.
+Questions about the applicant’s race, age, marital discrimination, or any other protected class are generally not allowed.
 However, if the job the applicant is applying for has specific needs for age or physical ability, an employer may ask about those specific topics.
 Here are some questions for applicants to watch out for:

 - “You speak with an accent, where are you from?”
 This question could make an applicant give information about his or her national origin or race, which are protected classes.

 - “How old are you?”
 Age is a protected class.

 - “Do you have a disability?”
 Disability is a protected class.

 - “Are you married?”
 Marital status—if the applicant is single, married, or divorced—is a protected class.

 - “Are you pregnant?
 Do you plan on starting a family soon?”
 Sex is a protected class.